Probate is the legal process by which a deceased’s assets are all collected, valued and then distributed to the

 Once you understand contentious probate meaning, it is important to understand rules associated with non contentious probate rules.
-The non contentious probate rules 1987 are a set of legislation that were passed in 1987, and they came into effect in 1988.
+The non contentious probate rules 1987 is a set of legislation that was passed in 1987, and they came into effect in 1988.
 This legislation sets out non-contentious probate rules to be followed during probate proceedings.

 The non-contentious probate rules 1987 are used by both the contentious probate solicitors and person acting as the representative.

 Here is a short video that explains more about contentious probate.